SocialiteProviders/Providers/src/Saml2/README.md

 ],
 ```

+Please note that the SAML2 Single Logout feature is a best effort way of centralized logout.
+With the current state of affairs it requires special circumstances to work.
+Always check your Service Provider and Identity Provider settings and configuration before enabling this.

 ### Signing and encryption

 SAML2 supports the signing and encryption of messages and assertions.
 Many Identity Providers make one or both mandatory.
 To enable this feature, you can generate a certificate for your application and provide it in `config/services.php` as: